iFacialMocap (Desktop Application)

 Camera input

-You can click on "Open Advanced Setting" to open the settings menu, you can look for the section called "Nvidia Display" (RTX) or "Show/Hide Camera" (Mediapipe), just below these options you should see the name of your camera along with its index
+To change the camera used on iFacialMocap, click on "Open Advanced Setting" and look for the section called "Nvidia Display" (RTX) or "Show/Hide Camera" (Mediapipe), just below these options you should see the name of your camera along with its index number.

-Sometimes this index can be wrong and your camera might get the name of another camera, this usually happens if you were to plug a new video device before opening the app (i.e. you connected a capture card).
+Sometimes this index can be wrong and your camera might get a different name, this usually happens if you were to plug a new video device before opening the app (i.e. you connected a capture card) or due to camera driver installation.

 If the demo avatar or camera output is not showing, make sure that: A. The camera is not being used by another app B. Try out other cameras and see if it works